Concept Comparison Routine (FI)

 My Co-teacher Dana Cooper and I have used the CCR several times per quarter and have gotten to the point where the students need little to no reminders of how to fill out the CCR and what its purpose is.

-bteucke About 5 years ago
+bteucke Over 5 years ago